BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 2 - ETL/A. Installations/Assign2PartA.1.md

 * IPython
 * Jupyter
 * PyCharm
+* GitHub Desktop

+##*PLEASE TAKE SCREEN SHOTS OF EACH STEP AND SAVE THEM IN THIS DIRECTORY OR A SUBDIRECTORY*

+You will be handing these in via GitHub.
+More later.

 ## Install Git version control

 Git is a version-control system that we will use to share files, in addition to our use of the Google Drive.